CityNet: A Comprehensive Multi-Modal Urban Dataset for Advanced Research in Urban Computing: Architecture of CityNet

-\paragraph{POI Dataset} For city $c$, we obtain POI data $POI_c = \{(pos_{poi}, cat_{poi})\}$ using AMap API \footnote{https://lbs.amap.com/}.
-Each POI category\footnote{We maintain POIs with the following 14 categories: \textit{scenic spots, medical and health, domestic services, residential area, finance, sports and leisure, culture and education, shopping, housing, governments and organizations, corporations, catering, transportation, and public services}.} is given an id from 0 to 13.
-We build POI tensors $\mathbf{x}^{poi}_c\in \mathbb{R}^{W_c\times H_c\times 14}$ as follows:
+To obtain POI data for each city $c$, we utilized the AMap API\footnote{https://lbs.amap.com/} to gather information in the form of $POI_c = \{(pos_{poi}, cat_{poi})\}$.
+Our analysis focused on 14 categories of POIs, which include \textit{scenic spots, medical and health, domestic services, residential area, finance, sports and leisure, culture and education, shopping, housing, governments and organizations, corporations, catering, transportation, and public services}.
+Each category was assigned an ID from 0 to 13.
+To construct a POI tensor $\mathbf{x}^{poi}_c\in \mathbb{R}^{W_c\times H_c\times 14}$ for each city $c$, we followed the procedure outlined below:

 $\mathbf{x}_c^{poi}(i, j, cat)$ is the number of POIs with category $cat$ in $r_c(i, j)$.